 Anticorrosion anodes - Check condition.
-Refer to Anticorrosion Anodes.
+Refer to Anticorrosion Anode.

-Install the propeller unless you will run the engine on a flusher for your pre-season servicing.
-If so, install the propeller after you shut OFF the engine and disconnect the flusher.
+Install the propeller unless you will flush the engine for your pre-season servicing.
+If so, install the propeller after you shut OFF the engine.
 Refer to Flushing.

 Refer to Propeller to install the propeller.